FiendChain/ESP8266-RemoteAccess/README.md

 Also features an 8 channel PWM array of open collector LED drivers for PC lighting.
 Built off the RTOS SDK by Espressif for the ESP8266.

+Client for controlling this server can be [found here](https://github.com/FiendChain/ESP8266-RemoteAccess-UI).

 ### Completed
 * Basic WiFi connectivity to local WLAN
 * Websocket implemented